lukaszkus/order-component/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - Order summary component

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).